moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 | **Latency**|  Ull-50

 Where media is received, and user inputs are sent by the client.
-Latency requirements with this usecase are marginally different than the gaming use case.
+Latency requirements with this use case are marginally different than the gaming use case.
 This may also include signalling and/or transmitting of files or devices connected to the user's computer.